Request Demo

 The values and calculation methods can be viewed and modified in the Financial Statement prepared by Leanus

-Al Denominator of the DSCR extension, in case the details relating to the commitments are not known, an automatic estimate is inserted calculated as follows
+Al Denominator of the DSCR, in case the details relating to the commitments are not known, an automatic estimate is inserted calculated in the following way

-• Financial Debts a MLT / amortization periods (preset to 3 and editable)
+• Financial Debts to MLT / amortization periods (preset to 3 and modifiable)

 • Financial charges